 Each social studies unit begins with an introductory video to give the context and background information needed for the unit.
 Additional materials, such as vocabulary and timeline resources, are also provided at the beginning of the unit.
 Each unit is then divided into thematic lessons.
 The lessons are composed of at least one informational article and at least one activity, but some lessons are longer and include multiple articles and activities.
 Depending on the unit, the number of lessons changes, but each unit can span a month or longer.
 The lessons are designed to done in chronological order, however, teachers can be flexible in what articles and activities they want to use.
 While Front Row provides time estimates for every lesson, article, and activity, teachers should feel free to pick and choose articles and activities, jump around within a unit, and fit these resources into the time they have for social studies.

 Simply click on the blue buttons next to each article or activity to access the materials.
 The "Assign Article" button next to each article will take you directly to the page to assign the article to your students.
 The "Discussion Questions" button will provide you with questions for your class to discuss after each article.
-The "Student Handout" buttons will give you access to ALL documents you will need for any given activity, including a teacher's guide, teacher handouts, and student handouts.
+The "Activity Resources" buttons will give you access to ALL documents you will need for any given activity, including a teacher's guide, teacher handouts, and student handouts.
 All you need to do is print them, make the necessary copies, and familiarize yourself with the lesson.

 At the end of each unit, there is a concluding video to tie the unit together and answer the question “What now?”
 There are also assessment tools for teachers including leveled unit exams, leveled essay prompts, and a final project, all easily printable with the click of a button!